arqo123/speedgoose/README.md

     },
     /** You can pass the default TTL value for all operations, which will not have it passed as a parameter.
 Value is in seconds.
 By default is 60 seconds */ defaultTtl?: number;
+    /** If true then will perform TTL refreshing on every read.
+By default is disabled */ refreshTtlOnRead?: boolean;
     /** Config for debugging mode supported with debug-js */ debugConfig?: {
         /** When set to true, it will log all operations or operations only for enabled namespaces*/